2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 6. Zach LaVine (Restricted)

+Unless someone starts Zach LaVine's free-agency clock by inking him to an offer sheet, his situation could take time to resolve.

+The Sacramento Kings are monitoring his negotiations but "less inclined" to extend an offer, per K.C.
+Johnson of the Chicago Tribune.
+The Atlanta Hawks are reportedly interested, per NBC Sports Chicago's Vincent Goodwill, but that's the extent of LaVine's market so far.

-Zach LaVine has the size, athleticism and shooting stroke of a high-level combo guard.
-To date, though, the 23-year-old's contributions have largely been limited to volume scoring and aerial acrobatics—and the latter came few and far between upon his return from a torn ACL.
+The Bulls seem content to let someone else set his price, probably because it looks so difficult to calculate.
+He has the size, athleticism and shooting stroke of a high-level combo guard, but his contributions have largely been limited to volume scoring and aerial acrobatics—and the latter came few and far between upon his return from a torn ACL.

 That's the abbreviated version of how a player who anchored the Jimmy Butler trade just last summer can now appear as a possible flight risk.
-The Chicago Bulls, of course, must be willing to let him walk.
+The Bulls, of course, must be willing to let him walk, but maybe at a certain number they will be.

 "From Bulls perspective on LaVine, four years for $60 million has always felt like preferred number to them," ESPN.com's Nick Friedell tweeted.
 "At 23, nobody is sure what kind of player he'll become."